 Aleatoricism is described as the inclusion of chance into the process of creation.

 For example, randomness is not improvisation.
-In improvisation, the musician has a pre-defined structure within which to work but has control over the choice of notes to play.
+In improvisation, the musician has a pre-defined structure within which to work but has some control over the choice of notes to play.
 There is a free form of expression, but there is no chance.

 Randomness is also not indeterminacy.
 When something is indeterminant, there is no structure and no control, nothing that would allow prediction or certainty.
 I think of it as a shrug of the shoulder and a wild guess, a stab in the dark.